JadenGeller/Portal/assets/docs/Home.md

 - [How to Install](./How-to-Install): Add Portal to your project.
 - [Usage](./Usage): Core concepts and API.
 - [Examples](./Examples): Real-world patterns and inspiration.
-- [Animations](./Animations): Customizing transitions for maximum delight.
+- [Animations](./Animations): Customizing transition animations and timing.

 ---

-**Portal** is built for designers and developers who want to push SwiftUI beyond the ordinary.
+**Portal** provides cross-hierarchy element transitions for SwiftUI applications.
 Questions, ideas, or want to contribute?
 [Open an issue](https://github.com/aeastr/portal/issues) or join the discussion!

----

-Build seamless, magical transitions.
-Build with Portal.